Welcome to Santa Barbara Home Designer

 Tecate Clay Floor Tiles in Spanish Homes:

-In this shot, I show transitions from Entry Foyer to bedroom hall, living room and master suite were all designed to have interesting transitions in the floor patterns.
+The living room and master suite were also designed to have interesting transitions in the floor patterns.

-please give me a call to schedule an affordable Initial Consultation.
+please feel free to Contact Me to schedule an affordable Initial Consultation.

 I regularly work with clients throughout California, as well as in Arizona, Texas, Nevada and Florida.